 What projects did you do in partnership with Sheba Arts? what type of support did you receive?

 With mentoring support from Sheba Arts we received our first funding from Lankelly Chase Foundation and Stockport Local Fund for two pojects in 2021.
 We also received mentoring on project management throughout:

 What is culture bridge doing now?
 What are your plans for future

 We currently have our Culture Bridge women’s multicultural workshop, “ Our Stories,” funded by the Stockport ARC & gallery Centre.
 The second project is “Connect” in partnership project with Hazel Grove St Peter’s Church, funded by All Churches Trust.
 We’ll start our new project funded by the Stockport CAN Local funds in early March.

-Our plan for future is to improve our skills and our community group through more training, funding, and collaborations within the community groups in Stockport and in the wider community in Manchester area.
-We hope that we’ll be able to offer more support to the refugee, migrants, and asylum-seeking people to integrate into the community.
+Our plan for future is to improve our skills and our community group through more training, and collaborations within the community groups in Stockport and in the wider community in Manchester area.
+We hope that we’ll be able to offer more support to the refugee, migrant, and asylum-seeking people to integrate into the community.
 At the same time, to build strong bridges of communication through sharing our multicultural art activities and experiences.